 I arrived in Ceillac after a 10h drive from Nantes.
-Most traffic jams were on the other way so it was smooth, and only became crowded when approaching Lyon and Grenoble..
+Most traffic jams were on the other way so it went smoothly and only became crowded when approaching Lyon and Grenoble...
+As usual!

 I spent the next few days exploring the village and the neighboroods, adjusting to the altitude, going cycling to the col d'Izoard and preparing for the upcoming hikes.

 Finally the first hike of the trip towards the Lac Miroir!

 Things went great, so I pursued and climbed the Col Girardin to contemplate a 360 panorama between Ubaye and Queyras.

 Many people were stopping on the way down to swim or to fish in the lakes before going back to Ceillac.